lorinachey/lorinachey.github.io/pages/resume.md

 ## Education

-### University of Colorado - Boulder, Candidate for M.S. in Electrical Engineering
+### University of Colorado - Boulder, PhD Student in Computer Science & Robotics
-Expected Graduation 2023 | GPA 4.0 / 4.0
+Expected Graduation 2028
-* Specializing in Electromagnetics, Microwave, and Radio Frequency Engineering
+* Specializing in AI/ML for Autonomous Vehicles!
 * See the [Coursework](https://lorinachey.github.io/coursework) page for a list of courses taken and a plan for future coursework.
+* See the [Research](https://lorinachey.github.io/research) page for current research and previously papers.

 ### Georgia Institute of Technology, B.S. in Computer Science
-May 2020 | GPA 3.67 / 4.0 | Highest Honors
+May 2020 | Highest Honors
 * 1st Place Research Poster: Symposium on Space Innovations, Small form-factor satellite sized LiDAR imaging system - 2018
 * Diversity and Inclusion Fellow: Recognized for spearheading inclusion initiatives in the Student Competition Center which houses Georgia Tech's competitive engineering teams - 2019
 * Dean’s List & Georgia Tech Grant: Merit based scholarship for high-achieving students needing financial assistance